 We need several vaccines to ensure an adequate supply and because some vaccines may be easier to transport and store than others.
 We need further data on whether one or other vaccine is better suited to specific groups of people, such as older people or people with other medical conditions, and all the trials are giving information on safety, which is so important to gather.

-The NHS will call people up in an agreed priority order in the coming weeks and months to be vaccinated.
+The NHS are contacting people in an agreed priority order in the coming weeks and months to be vaccinated.
 We would want everyone taking part in the trials to be protected, alongside the rest of the population.
 Your safety is our highest priority.
-We are working on a process to make sure that trial participants are protected either through one of the approved vaccines or the trial vaccine.
+Processes are being put in place within studies to make sure trial participants are protected either through the approved vaccine or the trial vaccine.

 I'm on a clinical trial and in a priority group for vaccination, how will I be offered early protection?

-Now that an approved vaccine is available, people in priority groups will be contacted by the NHS and offered an appointment to receive it.
+Now that approved vaccines are available, people in priority groups will be contacted by the NHS and offered an appointment to receive it.

 From February 2021, this includes people over 70, health and care workers and people who are extremely clinically vulnerable, and is being rolled out by age to younger people.
 When you are invited to a vaccine, please contact the research team, who will follow an agreed process to advise you.
 This is likely to include finding out whether you received an active trial vaccine or a placebo (that would offer you no protection against COVID-19), called ‘unblinding’.